Striving for Greatness

 Having stepped on the world stage as a passionate 18 year old in her first Olympic Games, Allyson Felix, has redefined athletics as she continues to cement her iconic status on and off the track.

 Allyson grew up in Los Angeles, California.
 Her father, Paul, is an ordained minister and was an excellent sprinter as a teen.
 She inherited her long, lean legs from her schoolteacher mother, Marlean.
 Allyson’s interest in the sport began watching her older brother, Wes, run.
 However, she did not try out for the school track team until her freshman year at Los Angeles Baptist High School in North Hills.

-She never expected that she would find one of her passions on that high school track, but she did and has never looked back — amassing an incredible 13 global titles, 10 United States Championships, 9 Olympic Medals, and a World Record.
+She never expected that she would find one of her passions on that high school track, but she did and has never looked back — amassing an incredible 13 global titles, 10 United States Championships, 11 Olympic Medals, and a World Record.
+She holds the most U.S. Track & Field Olympic medals of all time.
 Her accomplishments solidify her as one of the greatest female athletes the world has seen and has garnered attention from the top media publications in the world.
 Features have included: Vogue, Glamour, Essence, Self, O Magazine, Sports Illustrated, and Elle.